Petroleum Development Oman: Sustainability (2002–present)

-Following a comprehensive review in 2002 that led to a sweeping change programme, PDO laid out ambitious production-recovery plans based not only on waterflooding but also on enhanced oil recovery (EOR) techniques: the application of heat, chemicals or gas solvents to alter the way oil or injected water flows in a reservoir.
-But, in order for them to be sustainable in the long run, the plans had to be executed for substantially less money than originally envisaged, making them all the more challenging.
+Following a comprehensive review in 2002 that led to a sweeping change programme, PDO laid out production-recovery plans based not only on waterflooding but also on enhanced oil recovery (EOR) techniques: the application of heat, chemicals or gas solvents to alter the way oil or injected water flows in a reservoir.
+In order for them to be sustainable in the long run, the plans had to be executed for substantially less money than originally envisaged, making them all the more challenging.
 A total of $2 billion in cost savings over the five-year period 2002–2008 were incorporated into the company's budget.
-Fortunately, because of the long-term nature of investments that would be required, the Omani Government agreed at the end of 2004 to extend PDO's exploration and production concession and operating agreements for 40 years – until 2044.
+Because of the long-term nature of investments that would be required, the Omani Government agreed at the end of 2004 to extend PDO's exploration and production concession and operating agreements for 40 years – until 2044.

 Meanwhile, gas continues to be a growth area for the company.
 A new gas-processing plant was commissioned in Saih Nihayda in 2005, and another one is due in 2008 for PDO's newest gas field in Kauther.
 With the addition of those two processing plants, nearly one-third of the hydrocarbon energy that PDO supplies will come from natural gas—the fuel that has a central role in the Government's economic diversification plans.

-Faced with oil prices above $100 a barrel and sinking field capacities, PDO was one of the many companies to introduce in-site combustion, an enhanced oil recovery technique involving lighting fires within the reservoirs, in 2008.
+Faced with oil prices above $100 a barrel and sinking field capacities, PDO was one of the many companies to introduce in-site combustion, an EOR technique involving lighting fires within the reservoirs, in 2008.

 In 2010, the company announced the discovery of three new oil- and one gas field.

 Since 2010, PDO has been working on the Miraah Solar Project, a 1,021 megawatt solar thermal facility, which is to be used in EOR from 2017/2018 onwards.

 In 2011, a series of strikes and protests took place in Oman that also involved hundreds of PDO workers demanding higher wages.